Asep-Ireng/ReactjsUI/my-comfyui-react-app/src/README.md

 Communication between the React frontend and the FastAPI gateway is handled via WebSockets, allowing for real-time updates.

+## Features

+### AI Prompt Generator

+This application includes a feature to automatically generate creative prompts using an AI service.
+To use this feature, you must configure your API key.

+**Configuration:**

+1. Open the application in your browser.
+2. Navigate to the **System Settings** section.
+3. Enter your API key for the AI prompt generation service in the designated field.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.